When to install Bitvise SSH Client?

 To install the SSH Client, you first need to download it.
 We recommend always downloading the latest version of the SSH Client from our website, as follows:

-Open the SSH Client download page and locate the correct installer:
+Open the SSH Client download page and download the installer.

-Do not use non-recent versions if you can avoid it.
+Do not use older versions if you can avoid it.
 They may contain known security, compatibility, and reliability issues fixed in later versions.

 For information about changes in SSH Client versions, consult the SSH Client version history.